toksdotdev/quickshot/README.md

 - **Portability:** Docker build (with `docker-compose`) supported and can easily be scaled in any containerized environment.
 - **Monitoring:** Screenshot performance metric is currently scrapped with Prometheus.
 See [metrics](#get-metric-prometheus).

+## Demo

+Demo application is currently hosted at: https://quickshotter.herokuapp.com

+See [API Section](#api) on how to get started.

 ## Setup

 ### Prerequisite